TIY-Charlotte-Java/ObjectOrientedProgramming/README.md

 The goal of this assignment is to create an Inventory system.

-Use inheritance in your inventory project.
+Use inheritance in this assignment.
 To do so, create at least five different classes for product categories.
 Each one should set a different value for the "category" field.

 ## Requirements

-* Add an ArrayList that tracks all items of type `InventoryItem`.
+* Add an ArrayList that tracks all items of type `InventoryItem`, called "inventory."
 * Create at least five classes that extend the `InventoryItem` class, each one representing a product category.
-* Create a static `createItem` method in your main class which returns an object using the correct category class (or throws and error for an invalid category name).
-  * `static InventoryItem createItem(String name, int quantity, String category)`
 * Each category class should have a constructor that sets the "category" field to the appropriate name.
-* Add one instance per class using the aforementioned `createItem` method
+* Add one instance of each class to the "inventory" ArrayList
-* When you list the items, list their category as well.
-* List each Inventory Item in the Array List
+* List each Inventory Item in the `inventory` Array List.
   * For each item, display the category
 * Use `String.format` or `System.out.printf` anywhere you are manually concatenating strings with `+`.

 ## Example